entlog/desfent/messages/desfent.do.doc.md

 # summary

-This command analyzes the passed file
+This command analyzes the file or folder and creates documentation in HTML format (like the Javadoc generated one).

 # description